Daler Mehndi: Artistry

 Mehndi is credited for creating a genre called "Rabbabi", a combination of Thumri, Sufi, and rock and creating an instrument called "Swar Mandir" that combines influences from the Rabab, Swarmandal, and Tanpura.
 The instrument was crafted by Sanjay Rikhi Ram from Delhi and was launched on 10 February 2012 by the Indian classical music maestro, Bharat Ratna awardee Pandit Ravi Shankar.

 Business ventures

 Mehndi launched his maiden Record Label 'DRecords' in the year 2000.
 The record label has several artists under its banner including Hussain Baksh and Safri Boys.

-Foreign pop culture
+Pop culture

 Mehndi's "Tunak Tunak Tun" has found popularity on the internet as a viral video, with the official YouTube video gaining over 200 million views as of November 2022.
 The video game company Blizzard Entertainment incorporated the Tunak Tunak Tun dance as a character animation in their multiplayer role playing game World of Warcraft.
 This dance is also included as an easter egg in the video game Medal of Honor: Allied Assault: Spearhead.